Jeremy M. Weinstein

 About

-Jeremy M. Weinstein is a professor in Stanford’s Department of Political Science, Senior Fellow at the Freeman Spogli Institute for International Studies, Sakurako and William Fisher Family Director of the Stanford Global Studies Division, and Ford-Dorsey Director of African Studies at Stanford University.
+Jeremy Weinstein is Dean and Don K. Price Professor of Public Policy at Harvard Kennedy School.
+Prior to joining the Kennedy School, he was he was the Kleinheinz Professor of International Studies at Stanford University, Senior Fellow at the Freeman Spogli Institute for International Studies, Sakurako and William Fisher Family Director of the Stanford Global Studies Division, and Ford-Dorsey Director of African Studies at Stanford University.
 He is also a non-resident fellow at the Center for Global Development in Washington, D.C.

 His research focuses on civil wars and political violence; ethnic politics and the political economy of development; and democracy, accountability, and political change.
 He is the author of Inside Rebellion: The Politics of Insurgent Violence (Cambridge University Press), which received the William Riker Prize for the best book on political economy.
 He is also the co-author of Coethnicity: Diversity and the Dilemmas of Collective Action (Russell Sage Foundation), which received the Gregory Luebbert Award for the best book in comparative politics.
 He has published articles in the American Political Science Review, American Journal of Political Science, Annual Review of Political Science, Journal of Conflict Resolution, Foreign Affairs, Foreign Policy, Journal of Democracy, World Policy Journal, and the SAIS Review.